Mortgage payments are made up of a principal sum (the amount borrowed) and interest (the cost to you of borrowing money).

 Condominium associations charge monthly fees for common-area maintenance such as grounds keeping and carpet cleaning.
-Some Condo fees include your heat, electricity, cable etc. Fees range widely depending on the type of structure but will generally average between $200 - $600 per month.
+Some Condo fees include your heat, electricity, cable etc. Fees range widely depending on the type of structure but will generally average between $200 – $600 per month.
 Be cautious with new condos when estimating your future monthly cash flow, as many builders set the initial condo fees low.
-Once a reserve fund study is completed within the first two years of the condo operation, the condo fees will be adjusted to ensure their is money available for repairs over the next 25 years.
+Once a reserve fund study is completed within the first two years of the condo operation, the condo fees will be adjusted to ensure there is money available for repairs over the next 25 years.

 An Estoppel Certificate is a document that outlines a condominium corporation’s financial and legal state.
 The certificate and supporting documents will cost you about $50.
 Your lawyer will usually handle the acquisition of these documents.
 (Does not apply in Quebec.)

 Real Property Report

 Your lender will require an up-to-date survey often called a Real Property Report (RPR).
 Ask the vendor (seller) to provide one as a condition in your Offer to Purchase, otherwise, you will have to pay to have one done.
 The cost of a new survey can be upwards of $500.